Águila Blanca (heist): Eastern states

 The Boston Herald labeled the event "The Big Sleep Heist".
-The heist was the largest single handed in American history and the second largest in total.
-The EPB would later draw parallels between the heist and the Boston Tea Party and labeling it an act of retaliative expropriation against a federal government that had benefited from the Puerto Rican resources since displacing local farmers during the implantation of the sugar cane industry.
-Gerena's image instantly gathered him popularity by reflecting a hit of the middle class' frustrations with the establishment, with his photo even being exhibited in a store.
+The heist was the largest single-handed in American history and the second largest in total.
+The EPB would later draw parallels between the heist and the Boston Tea Party, labeling it "an act of retaliative expropriation against a federal government that had benefited from the Puerto Rican resources since displacing local farmers during the implantation of the sugar cane industry".
+Gerena's image instantly gathered him popularity by reflecting a hint of the middle class' frustrations with the establishment, with his photo even being exhibited in a store.
 There was a general perception that the heist had taken "bank money, not people money", which was reinforced by their own frustrations with the corporate economy.
 Even among the policemen assigned to track him down, he managed to muster a form of respect due to his boldness.
 A week later, T-shirts with his photo and the slogan "Go For It" were being sold in Hartford.

 Lacking any solid evidence, the investigation turned to determining where Gerena had traveled in the time that he had the rented car.
 With 60 miles unaccounted for, the police unsuccessfully attempted to locate a storage for the money within radius of 15 and 30 miles.
-Hartford police chief Frank Reynolds and FBI state chief Lon Lacey held a reunion to discuss the future of the search, with the first requesting to host the headquarters for the nationwide investigation in an effort to remain relevant to the case.
+Hartford police chief Frank Reynolds and FBI state chief Lon Lacey held a meeting to discuss the future of the search, with the first requesting to host the headquarters for the nationwide investigation in an effort to remain relevant to the case.
 A limited cooperation with the upper echelons of the Hartford PD was agreed, but the FBI retained all real jurisdiction of the case.
-The copies left behind at Hartford would later allow the press the insights into the case.
+The copies left behind at Hartford would later allow the press insights into the case.
 Searches of Gerena's apartment and his call list came up empty, with only his passport being recovered.
-Liza Soto was arrested and interrogated, but after being threatened with felony charges, insisted that she did not know about the precedence of the Buick despite having ridden in it during the weekend.
-Her attorney, Michael Graham, quickly took the matter public and threatened with taking legal action if the interrogatories continued and eventually municipal attorneys intervened.
-The media swiftly covered the case and, the interviews ceased.
-Unable to continue this line of inquiry, the interviews turned to those close to her, with the police discovering that she was a supporter of Puerto Rican independence from an employer that felt that she had once wore a shirt that was "un-American".
+Liza Soto was arrested and interrogated, but after being threatened with felony charges, insisted that she did not know about the significance of the Buick, despite having ridden in it during the weekend.
+Her attorney, Michael Graham, quickly took the matter public and threatened taking legal action if the interrogations continued and eventually municipal attorneys intervened.
+The media swiftly covered the case and the interviews ceased.
+Unable to continue this line of inquiry, the interviewers turned to those close to her, with the police discovering that she was a supporter of Puerto Rican independence from an employer that felt that she had once wore a shirt that was "un-American".
 Despite this, up to this point the political ideology of the couple had not been investigated and since this was an isolated piece of information that pointed towards it, the line of inquiry was dropped.
 A week and a half after the heist, a West Hartford detective was directly told that the "Macheteros did it", but ignored it due to a lack of evidence that Gerena was politically militant.